10 Pesky Bank Fees and How to Avoid Them

 If you find that you no longer need the account or are unable to maintain regular activity, consider closing it.
 Before doing so, ensure that you transfer any remaining funds and update any automatic payments or deposits linked to the account to avoid complications.
 Closing an unused account can simplify your finances and eliminate the risk of incurring inactivity fees.

-9. Paper Statements
+9. Paper statements

 Remember paper statements?
 In our digital age, they are quickly becoming a thing of the past.
 Most banks now encourage customers to opt for electronic statements, and as an incentive, they often charge a fee for sending paper statements, which can range from $1 to $5 per month.
 This shift not only reduces the costs associated with printing and mailing paper statements but also aligns with broader environmental goals by decreasing paper usage.